¶¶Òõ¶ÌÊÓƵ

 School of Global & Public Law

-Jason O'Neil is a Wiradjuri man and Lecturer in the School of Global and Public Law.
-Jason is also a Scientia PhD Candidate in the School of Social Sciences, with a PhD project focused on redefining Indigenous self-determination in Australian public policy.
-His research and teaching interests span Indigenous Studies, public law, and public policy, with an emphasis on Indigenous peoples' cultural resurgence and rights to self-determination as nations.
+Jason O'Neil is a Wiradjuri man and Lecturer in the School of Global and Public Law in the Faculty of Law and Justice, and a Scientia PhD Candidate in the School of Social Sciences.
+His research interests span Indigenous Studies, public law, and public policy, with an emphasis on Indigenous peoples' cultural resurgence and rights to self-determination as peoples.
+Jason's PhD project is focused on redefining Indigenous self-determination in Australian public policy, with an emphasis on Indigenous peoples' right to self-determination and Country-based sovereignty and cultural authority.
+Jason teaches into public law and Indigenous peoples and the law.

-Jason was previously the Director of Indigenous Legal Education for three years, and is deeply passionate about supporting Aboriginal and Torres Strait Islander people to pursue legal education and enter the legal profession.
-He is currently the Executive Director of Ngalaya Indigenous Corporation, the peak body for First Nations lawyers and law students in NSW and the ACT, and driven the revitalisation of Ngalaya over the past five years.
+Jason was previously the Director of Indigenous Legal Education (2021-24) in the Faculty of Law & Justice, where he was responsible for convening and teaching into faculty's Indigenous Pre-Law Program and Foundations Enrichment courses; providing academic, employment, and pastoral care and advice for Indigenous students within the faculty; and leading the Faculty's Indigenous content curriculum review and Indigenous student recruitment initiatives.
+Jason is deeply passionate about supporting Aboriginal and Torres Strait Islander people to pursue legal education and enter the legal profession.
+He is currently the Executive Director of Ngalaya Indigenous Corporation, the peak body for First Nations lawyers and law students in NSW and the ACT, and has driven the revitalisation of Ngalaya since 2019.
+Jason was an Academic Co-Lead of the UNSW Teaching for Equity and Diversity Community of Practice while an Education Focussed Academic (2021-24).

 Phone